mourner/tinyjam/README.md

 #### How fast is Tinyjam?

 Pretty fast.
-I didn't see a point in benchmarking because most of the time is spent parsing Markdown/YAML and rendering EJS anyway, but corresponding dependencies (`marked`, `js-yaml`, `yeahjs`) are very well optimized.
+I didn't see a point in benchmarking because most of the time is spent parsing Markdown/YAML and rendering EJS anyway, but corresponding dependencies (`marked`, `@mourner/yeahml`, `yeahjs`) are very well optimized.

 #### Why EJS for templating, and can I use another templating system?